The Cheapest SUVs to Insure 2025

 Insurance: From group 8

-It might be getting on a bit, but the Arona is still a great compact SUV, with neat handling, gutsy petrol engines, and smart styling.
+The Seat Arona competes in a very competitive sector yet it remains one of the most appealing compact SUVs thanks to its neat handling, gutsy petrol engines and smart styling.
 It’s also good value, and it certainly wouldn’t have made this list if it didn’t also bring affordable insurance premiums to the party.

 Seat Arona Review